Álvaro de Bazán, Marquis of Santa Cruz: Legacy and popular culture

 The documents relating to the Spanish Armada have been collected by Cesáreo Fernández Duro in La Armada Invencible (1895–1903), and he gives a biography of the Santa Cruz in his Conquista de las Islas Azores.
 A separate life has been published by Don Ángel de Altolaguirre.
 There are various notices of Santa Cruz in Sir W. Stirling Maxwell's Don John of Austria.

 Several ships of the Spanish Navy were named Álvaro de Bazán in his honour.
-Currently, a new class of frigates is being built for the Spanish Navy, and the lead ship is the Álvaro de Bazán (F101).
+Currently, a class of frigates is in service with the Spanish Navy, and the lead ship is named Álvaro de Bazán (F101).

 He was depicted on the 1953 one-peseta banknote.

 In the Chapter XXXIX of Don Quixote, Cervantes says:

 Tomóla la capitana de Nápoles, llamada La Loba, regida por aquel rayo de la guerra, por el padre de los soldados, por aquel venturoso y jamás vencido capitán don Álvaro de Bazán, marqués de Santa Cruz. ("She was taken by the Captain of the Naples-galleys, called La Loba (The She-Wolf), commanded by that lightning of war, by the father of soldiers, for that fortunate and never defeated captain, Don Álvaro de Bazán, marquess of Santa Cruz.")

-In the episode "The Enterprise of England" in the 1971 BBC series Elizabeth R, he is portrayed by Geoffrey Wincott in an historically accurate script, in which King Philip's meddling clearly dooms his plans and exacerbates his declining health.
+In the episode "The Enterprise of England" in the 1971 BBC series Elizabeth R, he is portrayed by Geoffrey Wincott in a historically accurate script, in which King Philip's meddling clearly dooms his plans and exacerbates his declining health.